rightjs/rightjs-docs/docs/en/docs/dom/element.md

     nextSiblings([String css_rule]) -> Array of elements

-Collects the element later siblings.
-Optionally filtered out by the given css-rule.
+Collects the element's later siblings, optionally filtered by the given CSS rule.

     /*
       <div>